shivamnegi305/blog-Site/README.md

-In this site you will get information about different programming languages And also if you have knowledge about any speicfic programming language then you can add that information to this site by creating your account and clicking creating new post.
+In this site you will get information about different programming languages And also if you have knowledge about any specific programming language then you can add that information to this site by creating your account and clicking creating new post.

 This site is created using skills like html  , css, django, python.